• Current alerts (1) Click to view

 Commemorative Memorial and Plaques

-The City's Commemorative Memorial and Plaques application form provides residents with an opportunity to acknowledge people, organisations and events that have brought significant contribution to the City of Stirling and their local community.
+The City’s Commemorative Memorials and Plaques application form provides residents with an opportunity to acknowledge people, organizations, and events that have made significant contributions to the City of Stirling and the local community.

-Applications will be assessed and nominees advised as soon as possible, however this make take time due to the level of research required.
+Applications will be assessed using supporting documentation and evidence, and nominees will be advised as soon as possible.
+However, this process may take time due to the level of research required.

 View the Commemorative Memorial Plaques policy.